ebisu-flashcards/flashcards-core/README.md

 Note that this is a library, not a complete application!
 This package provides no interface whatsoever and can be used only through the Python REPL or other Python scripts.
 If you're looking for a flashcards application, check out [Flashcards Web](https://github.com/ebisu-flashcards/flashcards-web), [Flashcards CLI](https://github.com/ebisu-flashcards/flashcards-cli), or make your own frontend.

+## Versioning

+This library is in development and might still experience radical changes from version to version.
+Do not assume backwards compatibility between minor versions until we hit version 1.0.

 ## Install